- Home

 Grade 9-12

-A number between −1 and 1 that measures the strength and direction of the linear relationship between two variables.
-Widely used in science, social science, and business to measure how strongly two variables are related.
+View on concept mapThe correlation coefficient (Pearson's r) is a number between −1 and 1 that measures both the strength and direction of the linear relationship between two quantitative variables.
+The correlation coefficient is one of the most widely reported statistics in science, social science, medicine, and business, used to quantify how strongly two variables move together.

 Definition

-A number between −1 and 1 that measures the strength and direction of the linear relationship between two variables.
+The correlation coefficient (Pearson's r) is a number between −1 and 1 that measures both the strength and direction of the linear relationship between two quantitative variables.
+A value of 1 indicates a perfect positive linear relationship, −1 a perfect negative linear relationship, and 0 no linear relationship at all.

 💡 Intuition